-Here’s what we’ll cover in this guide:
+Here’s what we’ll cover in this tutorial:

-- What is A/B testing and How Does It Work?
+- What is A/B testing?

-- How to Prioritize Test Hypotheses?
+- How to Prioritize A/B Test Hypotheses

-- How Long to A/B Test?
+- How Long to Run A/B Tests

-- How to Set up A/B Tests?
+- How to Set up A/B Tests

-- How to Analyze A/B Test Results?
+- How to Analyze A/B Test Results

-- How to Archive Past Tests?
+- How to Archive Past A/B Tests

-- What You Need to Know About A/B Testing Statistics
+- A/B Testing Statistics

 - A/B Testing Tools and Resources